blueOkiris/protogen/README.md

 ### Example

-Consider a library set up something like this with basic organization:
+Consider a regular C project set up something like this with basic organization:

 - liba.h
    ```c